 Senior Vice President of Sales and Marketing

-Agnelo Fernandes serves as senior vice president of sales & marketing for the 102-acre oceanfront Terranea Resort in Southern California, managed by Destination Hotels & Resorts (DH&R) and developed by Lowe Enterprises.
+Agnelo Fernandes serves as senior vice president of sales & marketing for the 102-acre oceanfront Terranea Resort in Southern California, managed by Destination Hotels and developed by Lowe Enterprises.
 Fernandes provides leadership as brand champion at Terranea and actively serves on Terranea's Strategy Committee on resort and real estate matters.
 A contributor to DH&R’s regional and corporate marketing committee, Fernandes provides an enhanced voice from the field of sales & marketing topics impacting the properties.
 He is also the field leader for the innovation initiatives project with DH&R’s Performance Optimization Group and provides input on future strategies related to branding, marketing and sales.

 An industry veteran with more than 20 years of experience, Fernandes has held senior executive positions within the hospitality industry with recognized brands such as Canyon Ranch, Sonesta Hotels International, and Rex Resorts.
 He has been involved in the developing, launching and repositioning of resorts and hotels in North America, Caribbean, Asia and Central America.